Gender pay gap: Glass ceilings

+During a job search, men and women evaluate jobs differently based on pay.
+Men apply to jobs using "direct and aggressive strategies" of networking and resources.
+In contrast, women use "passive and indirect methods", which reveals that women evaluate a job based on gendered biases and underestimate their abilities, but men evaluate a job based on pay.

+The Glass Ceiling exists on a spectrum that impacts gender with factors of race, physical ability, and social class, which causes discrimination at lower levels of the hiring stage to shape who reaches senior levels at the company.
+This creates a chain sequence of gender barriers across fields and countries; in a 20-year research period of 86 studies, researchers found that glass ceilings are most notable in higher paying positions but the discrimination occurs at many levels of the company including "individual, social, and cultural structures" This is linked to women having a higher exit rate across levels of a company due to high risk, family commitment, discrimination, and decreased wages, causing male-domination of a field.
+This male-domination leads to "masculine communications and structures" which women can not integrate with.

 Technology and automation

-Automation is expected to affect male and female employment differently, as the overall labor market is heavily gendered.
-A paper published in 2019 by the International Monetary Fund predicted that women are significantly more likely to be displaced by automation than male workers.
-The researchers found that female workers performed more routine tasks in their jobs than men, which are vulnerable to automation.
-They estimated that “26 million female jobs in 30 countries (28 OECD member countries, Cyprus, and Singapore) are at a high risk of being displaced by technology (i.e., facing higher than 70 percent likelihood of being automated)” over the next two decades.
+Automation is expected to affect male and female employment differently, given the overall labor market's strong gendered structure.
+A 2019 paper by the International Monetary Fund predicted that women are significantly more likely than men to be displaced by automation.
+The researchers found that female workers performed more routine tasks in their jobs than men did, and that men are more vulnerable to automation.
+They estimated that "26 million female jobs in 30 countries (28 OECD member countries, Cyprus, and Singapore) are at a high risk of being displaced by technology (i.e., facing higher than 70 percent likelihood of being automated)" over the next two decades.

 Overwork

 Claudia Goldin found that the gender pay gap is largely caused by women having children, and that other causes for the pay gap include discrimination and "greedy work".
 "Greedy work" has been defined as jobs which pay a large premium for overwork (significantly more than 40 hours per week) and round-the-clock availability (e.g. managerial, finance, law, and consulting jobs.).
 Women who work in those jobs get paid the same as men, though very few women (and fewer mothers) choose overwork jobs, often because it is incompatible with child raising.
 Goldin's research suggests that the best solution for overwork is that employees need to start demanding more predictability and flexibility, and companies need to realize that more work can be shared and that highly skilled employees are more interchangeable than employers are accustomed to believing.